 NCERT Solutions for Class 12 Chemistry Chapter 4 Chemical Kinetics is the study material that will help students in getting tuned in with the concepts involved in chemical kinetics.
 The NCERT Solutions for Class 12 Chemistry PDF for chemical kinetics is helpful for the students of CBSE Class 12.
 These NCERT Solutions are prepared by subject experts at BYJU’S according to the latest term – II CBSE Syllabus for 2021-22 in simple language for easy understanding.

-Download NCERT Solutions Class 12 Chemistry Chapter 4 PDF:-Download Here
+Download NCERT Solutions for Class 12 Chemistry Chapter 4 PDF:-Download Here

 Class 12 Chemistry NCERT Solutions (Chemical Kinetics) – Important Questions

 Q 1.
 From the rate expression for the following reactions, determine their order of reaction and the dimensions of the rate constants.

 (b) Given rate = k[H2O2][I−]